 Because charter schools are subject to the laws of the market, when they do not satisfy parents and do a good job educating students, they close due to lack of enrollment.
 This means that in states where charters are well-established, such as California and Washington, D.C., the advantage is often greater because bad charter schools tend to close over time, leaving a growing number of excellent charter schools that continue to satisfy their students and parents.

-For the latest research from CER and other policymakers, be sure to visit the Choice & Charter Schools Research section.
+For the latest research, be sure to visit the Choice & Charter Schools Research section.